protocol/launchpad/content/en/curriculum/ipfs/subsystems-architecture/index.md

 ### UnixFS
 <!-- Talk about chunker, importer, mfs, UnixFS -->
 [UnixFS](https://docs.ipfs.tech/concepts/file-systems/#unix-file-system-unixfs) is a data format for creating directory & file hierarchies.
 UnixFS is also responsible for breaking down a file into smaller pieces of data through a process called [_chunking_](https://docs.ipfs.tech/concepts/file-systems/#chunking).
 Then, UnixFS will add metadata to link those _chunks_ together.
 This allows users to navigate the hierarchy that gets created like a file system on an everyday computer.
 The navigation tooling is called [_Mutable File System(MFS)_](https://docs.ipfs.tech/concepts/file-systems/#mutable-file-system-mfs).
-Finally, every chunk in the hierarchy gets assigned a unique content identifier, thus creating a [_Merkle DAG_](/curriculum/ipld/merkle-dags).
+Finally, every chunk in the hierarchy gets assigned a unique content identifier (CID), thus creating a [_Merkle DAG_](/curriculum/ipld/merkle-dags).

 ![meme-to-cidv1](meme-to-cid1.png)